robert-ulrich-hofmann/steam-linux-kb/README.md

  use flatpak auto ge for games you always want to run with newest shit. (moving target, only if games are very stable and reliable)

 everything else peg to specific version

+todo: what's special about 706 and ge826? seems around these versions were generational leaps that prevent older games from running on anything released after. is this intel specific?